The Connect · Fri June 19, 2026 · Revised June 25, 2026

 The Fundamentalist

-Pattern across the same week.
+The procedural-cover pattern across the same week stands without revision.
 Federal CBDC ban folded into a housing amendment.
-Illinois Digital Asset Tax folded into the budget.
+Illinois Digital Asset Tax folded into the budget via gut-and-replace.
 Iran framework folded into a Switzerland signing ceremony without a US press conference.
 Three jurisdictions — federal legislature, state legislature, executive branch — all moving substantial monetary policy through procedural vehicles to avoid debate.

 The Fundamentalist reads this as the regime running out of legitimacy headroom for the action it actually wants to take.
 The procedural cover is the tell.
 When a state believes it has a public mandate, it announces in standalone legislation, holds press conferences, and forces the opposition into the open.
 When a state believes the public would oppose the action, it tucks the language into a budget rider and hopes no one reads it.